CABLE-LSM/CABLE/documentation/docs/developer_guide/coding_standards.md

 ### 4. Variable names

-We are not so limited by the number of character spaces available as we once were.
-Developers are encouraged to name variables meaningfully.
-Commenting might make it clear what the variable corresponds to, however, it is helpful to be able to understand what is going on whilst reading a line of code.
+Developers are encouraged to name variables meaningfully, and remember the number of characters for variables is not anymore limited.
+A variable name should help to understand what is going on when reading the code without fully relying on comment lines.

-Please maintain globally consistent names of variables across files, subroutines and modules.
+Maintain globally consistent names of variables across files, subroutines and modules.

 ### 5. File names